gobeyondidentity/developer-docs/versioned_docs/version-v0/integration-guides/user-sign-up-flow.md

 ---
 title: "User Sign-Up Flow"
-excerpt: "How to implement a self-service user sign-up flow"
+description: "How to implement a self-service user sign-up flow"
-sidebar_position: 1
 ---

 This guide provides details on how to implement a self-service sign-up flow for new passwordless users.